Vein & Aesthetic Institute

 Microphlebectomy

-Microphlebectomy is a minimally invasive surgical procedure used to remove small to medium-sized varicose veins near the skin’s surface.
+Microphlebectomy is a minimally invasive surgical procedure originally developed for fashion models to remove small to medium-sized varicose veins near the skin’s surface.

 How it works?

-The procedure is typically done under local anesthesia, and it usually takes less than an hour.
-The doctor uses a special hook or surgical tool to remove the vein fragments through the tiny incisions.
+The procedure is done under local anesthesia, and it usually takes less than an hour.
+The doctor uses a special surgical tool to remove the vein fragments through the tiny incisions.

-Most patients can resume normal activities within a few days, though they may experience mild swelling, bruising, or soreness at the treatment site.
+Most patients can resume normal activities immediately, though they may experience mild swelling, bruising, or soreness at the treatment site.

 Microphlebectomy offers a high success rate for removing varicose veins and improving the cosmetic appearance of the legs.
 It can also alleviate symptoms like pain, heaviness, and discomfort.

 Ideal candidates are individuals with superficial varicose veins that are visible and causing discomfort or cosmetic concerns.
-It’s particularly useful when combined with other treatments, like endovenous laser ablation, for larger veins.
+It is particularly useful when combined with other treatments, like endovenous laser ablation, for larger veins and underlying venous disease.

-Microphlebectomy provides long-lasting results and is a safe and effective option for patients seeking to improve the appearance and health of their legs by removing problematic veins.
+Microphlebectomy provides long-lasting results and is a safe and effective option for patients seeking to improve the appearance and health of their legs with excellent cosmetic results.

 Microphlebectomy | Vein Treatment | Joyce Vein & Aesthetic Institute